1. CLOUD GATEMillennium Park

 The Magnificent Mile on Michigan Avenue is perfect for capturing some of Chicago's towering architecture, such as The Wrigley Building, Tribune Tower, Water Tower and the John Hancock Center.
 Give groups this insider tip: hold the camera down to street-level to capture the hustle and bustle along this shopping mecca.

 3. THE CHICAGO THEATRE175 N. State St.

-Book a group boat tour to explore Chicago from the river's waterways.
+4. CHICAGO RIVERBook a group boat tour to explore Chicago from the river's waterways.
 Floating down the river offers a different view and angles of some of Chicago's famous architecture.
-Learn about boat tours in Chicago
+Learn about boat tours in Chicago.

 5. SKYDECK CHICAGOWillis Tower, 233 S. Wacker Dr.